 Social workers help individuals, families, and groups restore or enhance their capacity for social functioning, and work to create societal conditions that support communities in need.
 Social workers help people overcome some of life’s most difficult challenges: poverty, discrimination, abuse, addiction, physical illness, divorce, loss, unemployment, educational problems, disability, and mental illness.
 They help prevent crises and counsel individuals, families, and communities to cope more effectively with the stresses of everyday life.
 (NASW, 2014)

 If you want to help people and make a difference in the world, social work offers a huge variety of opportunities to do so.
-We look forward to working with you as you explore the profession and the St. Kate's - St. Thomas social work programs!
+We look forward to working with you as you explore the profession and our social work programs!